- Student Video

 Duke TIP is unable to accommodate roommate requests.
 Just before students arrive, Duke TIP staff members make residential group assignments based on the gender, age, and interests of the students, as stated in their online forms.

-Transgender or gender nonconforming students who have specific housing needs based upon their gender identity or gender expression may contact the Director of Student Affairs at email@example.com.
+Transgender or gender nonconforming students who have specific housing needs based upon their gender identity or gender expression are encouraged to contact the Director of Student Affairs at firstname.lastname@example.org to discuss specific housing preferences.

 Dietary allergies and restrictions